micahlingle/drumkit-sim/README.md

 ```

 # Updates
+### Nov 24, 2025
+As it turns out, MFCC is great for training and getting a great result on training data.
+However, it doesn't fare so well against test data, particularly for double stops.

+I suppose I should gather more data, or make a test which doesn't rely solely on double stops.

+I've added a couple bits and bobs to make things work more smoothly end to end.
+The first is data standardization.
+The naming here is taking from a standard deviation, where data is transformed to be mean=0, variance=1.
+This makes the data easier to comprehend for the computer, who is performing distance calculations when using clustering.
+This makes data a little easier for humans to understand as well, making it, well, standard.
+It helped me understand that a bunch of my datapoints are actually not as meaningful as I thought they were.

+This opens up the idea of weighting different values to show their importance.
+Because we are calculating distance using clustering models, greater distance means a feature is more characteristic.
+I can weight these features in another update.

+I also experiemented with PCA.
+It didn't yield anything magical, but the idea is it does some linear algebra to create orthogonal components from the feature list passed in.
+However, it's definitely not magic, and didn't really help yet, as far as I could tell.

+Will keep you posted!

 ### Nov 23, 2025
 Added Mel Frequency Cepstral Coefficients as features.
 Let's break that down for our use case: